BobJones13579/fantasy-dashboard/docs/5-Prompts/debugging-prompts.md

 # Debugging and Troubleshooting Prompts

+## TLDR

+AI prompts and guidance for debugging and troubleshooting issues in the Fantasy Football Companion App, providing systematic approaches to identify root causes and implement solutions.

 ## Purpose

 This document contains AI prompts and guidance for debugging and troubleshooting issues in the Fantasy Football Companion App.